pramnora/javascript/README.md

 (<)BODY onLoad="javascript:test();"(>)

-NOTE: Please, take out the pair of curly brackets that you see being written inside of the above code: (); I had to include these as otherwise the code would not display here.
+NOTE: Please, take out the pair of curly brackets: () that you see being written inside of the above code to surround the angle brackets: <>; I had to include these as otherwise the code would not display here.

 -----